Tune and interpret decision trees

 Open in new tab to see in full size.

 The model training process takes over than one minute.
-Two metrics for classification are considered: accuracy and roc_auc.
+Two metrics for classification are

 Open in new tab to see in full size.